MaistoV/UninaSoC/sw/SoC/README.md

 ### User-defined Makefile

 The `Makefile` in the project folder is a user-defined Makefile, that imports the common `Makefile`.
-We assume that the RISC-V toolchain is in your PATH.
-By default, it compiles 32-bit code with IMAD extensions.
 In this Makefile the user can customize its project structure, compilation flags alongside toolchain selection and also the external libraries dependencies.

 Default targets allow for code building and cleaning.